CKalitin/ckalitin.github.io/_posts/2024-02-10-smallsats-vs-rideshare.md

 Sixteen small sat launches of the last 55 are in a category that is not addressable by rideshare or kick stages.
 These are satellites that require a unique orbital plane to take their place in a constellation.
 To properly cover the world with a satellite constellation the satellites must be placed into precise orbital planes so that there are no locations on the surface that lack coverage.
 For exmaple, Starlink Shell 1 consists of 72 orbital planes with 22 satellites in each.
 Satellites cannot be moved between orbital planes due to a similar reason as inclination changes, it requires immense amount of fuel.

 The requirement for a unique orbital plane and the immense difficultly of addressing this market with a kick stage makes it the perfect market for small launch vehicles.

-Furthermore, all of these launches carried satellites that conduct Earth observation:
+All of these launches carried satellites that conduct Earth observation:
-1. 7 Blacksky (Imaging)
+1. 7x Blacksky (Imaging)
-2. 3 Capella (Syntheric Aperture Radar)
+2. 3x Capella (Syntheric Aperture Radar)
-3. 2 Tropics (Weather Observation)
+3. 2x Tropics (Weather Observation)
-4. 4 others (mostly Synthetic Aperture Radar)
+4. 4x others (mostly Synthetic Aperture Radar)

 These Earth observation constellation satellites all require launching to a specific orbit on a small launch vehicle, but not all constellations do.
 The prime example is Planet Labs.
 Their constellation is used for Earth Imaging but they have flown many times more on rideshare missions than small sat launches.
 Planet Labs solved the dedicated launch problem through sheer scale of their constellation.
 They currently operate 150 satellites and have launched 462 in total.
 Because of the size of this constellation, number of launches required, and eased requirements on orbital planes, Planet Labs is able to forego the need for dedicated launch.